 Time to Humble up!

 Think twice before leaving a loving and caring relationship.
-Moving forward together in a relationship will only work if you are both communicating, have a real love and respect for each other and have the psychological maturity to be really truthful and authentic with each other.
+Moving forward together in a relationship will only work if you are both communicating, have a real love and respect for each other and have the psychological maturity to be truthful and authentic with each other.

-10) Life is all about working through relationships
+10) Life is all about Working Through Relationships

 Do you desire to attain greatness in your life?
 Do you feel a higher calling stirring in your soul?
-If so then your relationships will get you there!
+If so, then your relationships will get you there!

 So don’t trash your relationships, they are the best way to get you to where you need to go.
 They will help you be a better person.
-Bless all your relationships, no matter how challenging.
+Bless all your contacts, no matter how challenging.

 The jewel is in the knowing that you will always attract what you most need to learn and celebrate.